PoliTwit1984/fireworks/README.md

 The script will:
 1. Load existing models.json if it exists
+2. For each model:
-2. Fetch latest model data from OpenRouter's API
+   - Fetch latest model data from OpenRouter's API
-3. Compare new data with existing data:
+   - Compare new data with existing data
+   - If changes are detected:
-   - Preserve provider information from existing models
+     * Update the model's provider information
-   - Only update models that have changed
-   - Add any new models
-4. Clean up descriptions (remove line breaks, normalize spacing)
-5. Save to models.json only if changes were detected
+     * Save changes to models.json immediately
+   - Continue to next model
+3. This per-model saving ensures no changes are lost if the script is interrupted

 ### Requirements